 - Fees and costs

 - Which one Should You Hire?

 - What are the laws regarding conveyancing?

 - What about the other Australian States?

-A conveyancer, on the other hand, is very helpful in executing property transactions.
-They are legal professionals who specialise in conveyancing.
+A conveyancer is a legal professional who specialises in executing property transactions i.e conveyancing.
 According to the 1992 legislation, non-lawyers are authorised to carry out legal work related to a real estate transaction.

 They usually do the following tasks:

 - Going through the contract.
 Your conveyancer will help you ensure your best interest is being catered for by removing all untoward clauses in the contract, and they will inform you of your legal obligations when entering into the contract, as well as draft conditions which will hold up in the court of law.

 - Giving legal advice.
 Conveyancers are licensed to prepare and offer legal advice on the contract – explaining any implications of certain clauses.
 According to the Australian Institute of Conveyances, conveyancers, like solicitors, have indemnity insurance for offering this advice.

 - Making inquiries about the title and zoning of a property.
 They also analyze flooding reports and council approvals, which are all vitally important when buying a property.